grame-cncm/faustdoc/src/tutorials/box-api.md

 }
 ```

-All C examples are defined in the [signal-tester-c](https://github.com/grame-cncm/faust/blob/master-dev/tools/benchmark/signal-tester.c) tool, to be compiled with `make signal-tester-c` in the tools/benchmark folder.
+All C examples are defined in the [box-tester-c](https://github.com/grame-cncm/faust/blob/master-dev/tools/benchmark/box-tester.c) tool, to be compiled with `make box-tester-c` in the tools/benchmark folder.

-## Creating a signal language based on this API

-Generating a complex graph by directly using the signal API can quickly become really tricky and unpracticable.
-So a language *created on top* of the signal API is usually needed.
-This is exactly what the *Block Diagram Algebra* is all about, and the entire Faust language itself.

-But some other approaches can possibly by tested.
-The [Elementary audio language](https://www.elementary.audio) for instance is built over a similar [signal language](https://docs.elementary.audio/guides/making_sound) and uses JavaScript as the upper layer language to help create complex signal graphs programatically.
-Other approaches using graphical based tools could certainly be tested.